vlondon/awesome-swiftui/README.md

 * [Introduction to SwiftUI](https://developer.apple.com/wwdc20/10119) - Great start for the ones who are new to SwiftUI or just need a recap on SwiftUI updated for Xcode 12 and multi-platform Apps.
 * [Visually edit SwiftUI views](https://developer.apple.com/wwdc20/10185) - Building a view in the Xcode preview canvas.
 * [Build a SwiftUI view in Swift playgrounds](https://developer.apple.com/wwdc20/10643) - Prototyping SwiftUI views using Swift playgrounds on an iPad.
-* [What’s new in SwiftUI](https://developer.apple.com/wwdc20/10041) - An essential session that covers all the new in latest SwoftUI.
+* [What’s new in SwiftUI](https://developer.apple.com/wwdc20/10041) - An essential session that covers all the new in latest SwiftUI.
 * [Stacks, Grids, and Outlines in SwiftUI](https://developer.apple.com/wwdc20/10031) - Lazy stacks and grids, sidebar lists and outlines.
 * [App essentials in Swift UI](https://developer.apple.com/wwdc20/10037) - No more AppDelegate and SceneDelegate.
 Improved scene based state restoration.
 * [Data essentials in SwiftUI](https://developer.apple.com/wwdc20/10040) - Let's recap on data flow in SwiftUI and get famialiar with @StateObject, @SceneStorage and @AppStorage.